preciofishbone/OmniaDocsG2/blocks/teams-channel-feed/index.rst

 General
 ************
-Under General you can set a title for the block, in any or all tenant languages (click the flag to change language).
+Under General you can set a title for the block, in any tenant language.

 .. image:: teams-channel-settings-general.png